 Like the WTB Rocket Race above, its one the best mountain bike saddles in its price range.

 The firm padding is slightly thicker at the rear to support high pressure areas.
-Although women’s specific, the X1 is by no means wide.
 It has a medium width and an average length, offering comfort at a reasonably light weight.

-This good looking saddle is not too heavy either and the synthetic leather cover proves to be very durable.
+This good looking saddle is not too heavy either and the synthetic upper proves to be very durable.
 For these reasons, this saddle has become a very popular choice.

 A version with titanium rails is also available to save a bit of weight.
-At a bargain price, I would give the Charge Spoon the nod as the best mountain bike saddle for the money.
+At a bargain price, I would give the Charge Spoon the nod as the best mountain bike saddle for its cost.

 The Lorica cover has Kevlar reinforcement to ensure that it will last.
 Despite the low weight and slim design, this is a surprisingly comfortable mtb saddle for long rides and races, assuming the narrow shape suits you in the first place.